kingzamzon/docs/docs/SDK/errorHandling.md

 - errorCode: invalid_unified_condition_type
 - Reason: In a unified access control condition, you passed an invalid `conditionType`.
 Check the docs to see what valid types are: https://developer.litprotocol.com/docs/accesscontrolconditions/unifiedaccesscontrolconditions/

+### RPC Error

+- errorCode: rpc_error
+- Reason: The Lit Node(s) could not complete the RPC call.
+This could be because the RPC servers are down, or because the RPC call is making an incorrect smart contract call that reverts.

 ### Unknown error

 - errorCode: unknown_error